 Support for People Looking for Low-Income Housing

-Low-income housing can refer to any residential project or housing building that rents out units to tenants who qualify under the low-income bracket.
+Low-income housing can refer to any residential project or housing building that rents out units to tenants who qualify below the low-income bracket.
 This is done by offering reduced rent based on the family size and income, or people that receive a federal stipend to help make their rental payments.

-The low-income housing tax credit is intended to promote the creation of further low-income housing.
+The low-income housing tax credit is intended to promote the creation of additional low-income housing.
 However, there are other types of support for people who are seeking low-income housing.
 There are a number of low-income housing subsidies that are offered through the Department of Housing and Urban Development (HUD).

 The qualifications for income can be found on the HUD’s website.
 They are subject to change as the average wage declines or grows in any given area.
 A prospective renter has to earn less than 50% of the average income in their area in order to qualify.

 The aid is available to families as well as single renters, however, there are qualifications for room counts in a prospective home.
 Single renters can be excluded from a housing project due to there not being enough properly sized units available.